manisar2/ipy_ccmd/README.md

 Please make sure you have it in your Python environment.

 ## Usage
-You can use it two ways.
+It can use it two ways.

 ### A. Using curse (*forbiddenfruit*):
 ```python